-The council asks that each new Eagle Scout complete an Eagle Project Registration form at the conclusion of his Eagle board of review.
+The council asks that each new Eagle Scout register their Eagle project electronically using EagleRefs.org or complete an Eagle Project Registration form at the conclusion of his/her Eagle board of review.
 The registrations are used to help other scouts, and are also shown at the annual Eagle Recognition Dinner.